-You have imported hardware resources using one of the import methods explained in Importing Resources, on page 2-2.
+You have imported hardware resources using one of the import methods explained in Importing Resources, on page 2-2

-- 1. When the Network Discovery Results page appears displaying the results of the import procedure previsouly launched, open the Newly Discovered Resources tab. - 2.
+- 1. When the Network Discovery Results page appears, displaying the results of the import procedure previously launched, open the Newly Discovered Resources tab. - 2.
 Select the hardware resources you want to add to the Resource tree and monitor, as explained in the table below.

-Newly Discovered Resources A: New Discovery link Click this link to launch a new discovery B: Expand/Collapse button Click this button to show/hide detailed resource information C: Apply button Click Apply to import the selected resources into the Resource tree D: Check boxes Click All to select all the displayed resources, or select the individual check boxes corresponding to the specific resources you want to import
+Newly Discovered Resources A: New Discovery link Launches a new discovery.
+B: Expand/Collapse button Shows/hides detailed resource information.
+C: Apply button Imports the selected resources into the Resource tree.
+D: Get XML Template button Saves the selected resources to an XML file.
+Specify the user name and password before clicking.
+Use this button when you want to import automatically discovered resources that are not on the same subnetwork.
+See Using an XML File to Import Multiple Resources, on page 2-8.
+E: User/Password fields Name and password of the user account used to connect to the resource (this account is set up on the hardware resource).
+F: Check boxes Click All to select all the displayed resources, or select the individual check boxes corresponding to the specific resources you want to import.